Here is our Guide to Accounts Receivable Factoring (AR Financing).

 How to Choose an Appropriate Factoring Method and Factor

-When you contact ARfunding.org for Invoice Factoring, we ask you questions about the nature of your business, and who your clients are.
-This, in turns, helps our experienced representatives to offer you appropriate factoring method.
+When you contact ARfunding.org for Invoice Factoring, we ask you questions about the nature of your business and who your clients are.
+This, in turn, helps our experienced representatives to offer you an appropriate factoring method.
 We have been in business since 1998, and you can trust us to provide you with the most efficient financial solution.

 Since AR financing is such a common practice, there are many factoring companies available to choose from.
 It is imperative to do proper research as well as compare all terms and conditions and fees etc. In our tenure of 20+ years, we have come across many small factoring companies coming and going out of business for a simple reason that they do not have enough funds.
 We have funded over $2,000,000,000 to 2100+ entrepreneurs, and we plan to be in business for many more years to come.

 Another critical fact to consider is that less than 20% of factoring companies qualify for credit insurance.
 If they are not financially secure, they cannot protect you.

 ARfunding.org uses credit insurance to protect you and us.
-Getting financing option for startup companies is not an easy task, but we are startup-friendly.
+Getting financing options for startup companies is not an easy task, but we are startup-friendly.
 If you can get to $30,000 in sales per month quickly and we think you can grow the business, we can fund your start by buying good B2B or B2G invoices.

 In our 24+ years of experience, we have funded almost every industry.
 For example, staffing, importing, guard services, IT, Cable, manufacturing, telecommunications, wine & spirits, and more.
 We have Industry-Specific Expertise.